What is Parkinson’s Disease?

 CBD (cannabidiol) is a phytocannabinoid which is extracted from the hemp plant (part of the cannabis family).
 This is one of more than over a hundred cannabinoids present in the cannabis plant, and CBD in particular is renowned for its therapeutic benefits.

-Unlike marijuana (also a part of the cannabis family) hemp does not have a mind-altering effect.
-This is due to the absence of the phytocannabinoid THC (tetrahydrocannabinol) - which is the psychoactive element associated with marijuana.
+Unlike medical marijuana (also a part of the cannabis family) hemp does not have a mind-altering effect.
+This is due to the absence of the phytocannabinoid THC (tetrahydrocannabinol) - which is the psychoactive element associated with medical marijuana.

 Phytocannabinoids interact with the human body through a set of receptors which make up the endocannabinoid system.
 These receptors are present in the nervous system, immune system, and skin.
 Consequently, they have a wide reaching effect.